solo-system/solo-system.github.io/documentation/getting-started.md

 ### Listen and analyse.

 Play the audio files by double clicking on them.
-Analyse them with your favourite sound editor - try [Audacity](http://www.audacityteam.org).
+Analyse them with a sound editor - try [Audacity](http://www.audacityteam.org)

 ### Done